-Innovation, Science and Economic Development Canada RSS-GEN & RSS-247 Statement
+Innovation, Science and Economic Development Canada RSS-GEN & RSS-247 statement (for outdoor model - NWA55AXE)

 - This device contains licence-exempt transmitter(s)/receiver(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, including interference that may cause undesired operation of the device. - The radio transmitter 2468C-11ACAP22W (WAC500H), 2468C-11ACAP22 (WAC500 and NWA1123ACV3), 2468C-WAX650S (WAX650S), 2486C-11AXAP24 (NWA210AX, WAX610D and WAX630S), 2468C-11AXAP22 (NWA110AX and WAX510D), 2468C-11AXAP246E (WAX640S-6E), 2468C-11AXAP246E (WAX620D-6E, NWA220AX-6E), 2468C-03785 (WAX655E), and 2468C-03973 (WAX300H) has been approved by Innovation, Science and Economic Development Canada to operate with the antenna types listed below with the maximum permissible gain and required antenna impedance for each antenna type indicated.
-Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed, are strictly prohibited for use with this device.
+Operation is subject to the following two conditions: (1) This device may not cause interference; and (2) This device must accept any interference, including interference that may cause undesired operation of the device. - This radio transmitter (2468C-11AXAP22AO) has been approved by Innovation, Science and Economic Development Canada to operate with the antenna types listed below, with the maximum permissible gain indicated.
+Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device.